 Nicole Curtis saves the original Mid-Century bathroom in her Grandparents' house in her classic style; by preserving critical elements while updating tired design choices.
 The original blue tile, hand laid by her Grandfather, is saved, but working with the original tile color poses some challenges for Nicole.
 Rather than hiding from the blue tile Nicole embraces it wholeheartedly and bases her entire design around it.
 Finally Nicole removes a tacky 80s seashell vanity and replaces it with a much needed double-sink.

-Nicole's grandparents house sits on a sprawling 5 acre parcel.
+Nicole's grandparents house sits on a sprawling five-acre parcel.
 This apartment has a lot of sentimental value to the family, over the years pretty much everyone has lived there at one point or another, including Nicole!
-Taking a break from the main house renovation, Nicole tackles the apartment with a series of fun, chic changes that don't cost a fortune: fresh paint, refinished hardwood floors and wallpaper all contribute to bringing this neglected space up to date.
+Taking a break from the main house renovation, Nicole tackles the apartment with a series of fun, chic changes that don't cost a fortune.
+Fresh paint, refinished hardwood floors and wallpaper all contribute to bringing this neglected space up to date.

-In this episode, Nicole Curtis tackles the heart of her Grandparents' home, the living room and dining room.
-The most 'photographed' rooms in the house, these projects present Nicole with a very clear visual template to work from.
-Fixing the original fireplace and it's plaster moulding presents a relatively easy, if messy, challenge.
+Nicole Curtis tackles the heart of her grandparents' home: the living room and dining room.
+The most photographed rooms in the house, these projects present Nicole with a very clear visual template to work from.
+Fixing the original fireplace and its plaster moulding presents a relatively easy, if messy, challenge.
 Sourcing and replacing the iconic chandelier in the dining room with an exact match may prove an impossible task.

-Nicole Curtis tackles one of her biggest challenges yet, all of the original bedrooms in the home built by her Grandparents.
-Nicole is faced with a dilemma, the previous owners trashed the original windows and design, now it's up to her to fix their mistakes.
+Nicole Curtis tackles one of her biggest challenges yet -- all of the original bedrooms in the home built by her grandparents.
+The previous owners trashed the original windows and design, now it's up to her to fix their mistakes.
 Will Nicole be able to infuse life, design and personality into these ruined spaces?

 Nicole is back on Campbell Street helping her 85-year-old veteran neighbor, Art, repair his home.
 The house is suffering from severe water damage so the team seals the leaky roof and patches and repaints the dining room, living room, and bedroom.
 The old worn down carpets and area rugs have become an extreme trip hazard for the elderly vet, so Nicole installs new low pile carpet throughout the home.
 With the help of her team and Art's two daughters, Nicole turns an otherwise unsafe home into a relaxing retreat in record time.

-Nicole's doing a surprise home renovation for one of her carpenters, Bobby, and his family.
-Bobby and his wife Karen started renovating their house two years ago, but their daughter Tessa was diagnosed with cancer, and they turned their focus, time and resources on her treatment.
+Nicole's doing a surprise home renovation for one of her carpenters and his family.
+Bobby and his wife, Karen, started renovating their house two years ago.
+When their daughter Tessa was diagnosed with cancer, they turned their focus, time and resources on her treatment.
 This left them living in a house with a bare, gutted master bathroom and unfinished projects in the hallway and laundry room.
 Nicole invites the family over for a five-day staycation at her grandparents' recently restored home.
 Little do they know that Nicole and her crew will be finishing the renovation they started two years ago.